mpifr-vlbi/eht2024_difx_templating/README.md

 # TODO

-Choose SPT coordinates for a mid-session day from ./priors/SPT.txt
+Choose SPT coordinates for a mid-session day from ./priors/SPT.txt - then figure out revised coordinates by geodetic fitting?

-In 260G e24b04, should add addOutputBand's to fill 250500--251060 MHz which other stations observed, and which are lost at ALMA due to their 500 MHz offset.
+In 260G e24b04, use addOutputBand's to fill 250500--251060 MHz which other stations observed, and which are lost at ALMA due to their 500 MHz offset.